gorgonia/gorgonia.github.io/README.md

 git submodule update
 ```

-then test your developments with:
+then test your developments from the `src` subdirectory with:

 ```
 hugo -D serve
 ```

-and generate the site with:
+and generate the site with from the `src` subdirectory:

 ```
 hugo